joshbeckman/notes/blog/attending/_posts/2024-07-20-pitchfork-music-festival-2024.md

 ### 100 gecs
 Not as awesome as my high hopes were expecting - their [Boiler Room set](https://www.youtube.com/watch?v=8NWHnWbpxmc) is one of my all-time favorites and I loved their show at Empty Bottle in Chicago - but fun nonetheless.

+### Jai Paul
+I am such a fan of his music, and the instrumentation was superb, but his vocals were so so quiet.
+I really wanted to love it, but it was hard to hear him.

 ### Jeff Rosenstock
 I loved [the last time I saw him](https://www.joshbeckman.org/blog/attending/jeff-rosenstock-at-the-salt-shed) and this time was equally fun.
 He dove off the stage and crowd-surfed while playing a saxophone.

+> "Nespresso has some stupid coffee tent back there.
+Nespresso is owned by Nestle and Nestle doesn't believe that water is a human right.
+So fuck Nestle!"

 ### Black Pumas
 Talented, but not a great final act.
 We left a bit early.